Henrique scores twice as Anaheim rallies to b... | Taiwan News

-Getzlaf and the Ducks ended up getting their first power-play goal at the most opportune time.
-His goal midway through the second period ended up being the go-ahead goal for Anaheim in a 5-2 victory.

-"It is nice to get rewarded and have all the hard work pay off," Getzlaf said.
-"Even early in the game, we had some good movement and shots but couldn't score."

-Led by Adam Henrique's two goals and Jakob Silfverberg's three points (goal, two assists), Anaheim rallied after Buffalo scored the first two goals.
+ANAHEIM, Calif.
+(AP) — Adam Henrique scored twice and Jakob Silfverberg had a goal and two assists, helping the Anaheim Ducks beat the Buffalo Sabres 5-2 on Wednesday night.

-Rickard Rakell had a goal and an assist, and Josh Manson added two assists for Anaheim, which has won its first three home games for the first time in five seasons.
-John Gibson made 31 saves for his fourth win of the season.
+Rickard Rakell had a goal and an assist for Anaheim, and Ryan Getzlaf scored the Ducks' first power-play goal of the season.
+Josh Manson added two assists and John Gibson made 31 saves.

-Getzlaf gave the Ducks the lead at 9:14 of the second period when he fired a one-timer after a cross-ice pass by Sam Steel.
-It was their first goal with the man advantage in 18 opportunities, ending their second-longest drought to start a season.
+Led by Henrique and Silfverberg, Anaheim rallied after Buffalo scored the first two goals.

 Henrique got the Ducks on the board with 1:20 remaining in the first period when he redirected Manson's shot past Linus Ullmark.
 He then got his third goal in the past two games with 13 seconds left in the second, making it 4-2 when he converted a feed into the slot from Max Comtois.